JacH2025/ImageProcessing/USEME.md

 Start program. quit or q to exit the program. help or h to see a list of supported image operations, and how to use them.

-to use a command type the command and its arguments in the order seen bellow for each command. for example:<br> 'load desktop/img.png img'<br> will load img into this image processor. and: <br> ' vertical-flip img img-flipped' <br> will add a new flipped version of img to the image processor.
+To use a command type the command and its arguments in the order seen bellow for each command.
+For example:<br> 'load desktop/img.png img'<br> will load img into this image processor, and: <br>
+'vertical-flip img img-flipped' <br> will add a new flipped version of img to the image processor.

-use flag -f or -file followed by a script file with commands inside to run a script. program exits at end of script
+Use flag -f or -file followed by a script file with commands inside to run a script.
+Program exits at end of script.